Hypoallergenic down fill

 Italic compares this comforter to the Frette Livia Down Duvet Filler which retails for $975.
 The Frette comforter has similar double stitching and cotton piping finish but is 100 percent white duck down with 600 fill power.
 The Frette comforter is 106 x 96, 6 inches larger on both sides.

 Italic also compares this comforter, price-wise, to the Brooklinen down comforter.
-If you include the price of the Italic membership, the king-size Brooklinen All Seasons Down Comforter is about $100 more (it retails for around $459).
-It has 700 fill power, Canadian duck down, and a 100 percent long staple cotton shell.
+The king-size Brooklinen All Seasons Down Comforter retails for around $459, and has 700 fill power, Canadian duck down, and a 100 percent long-staple cotton shell.
 From personal experience, the Brooklinen comforter is fluffier and softer.

 If you’re looking to upgrade your comforter to something like makes you feel like you’re in a five-star hotel but don’t want to break the bank, the Italic Slumber Down Comforter seems like a worthy option.
-However, it runs small and requires you to purchase an annual membership to the Italic website to shop.
+However, it does run small and doesn't feel as fluffy as other options I've tried.

 - Product Name Slumber Down Comforter